hammad93/time_crypt/README.md

 ## Configuration
 A configuration file can be set by defining the path of a JSON file as an environment variable called `KEYS_JSON`.
 If it's not set, all these parameters are assumed to be False.
 This can have the following parameters:

 - `OFFLINE`: If True, it won't utilize the NTP servers and instead utilize the system time.
+Note that offline mode can be exploited by changing system time with root access.
 - `GIT_DIR`: The directory where the source is located to better define version.
 - `TIME_CRYPT_PASS`: Manualy set the passcode for the PGP private key.
 Otherwise, it will be randomly generated.
+Note that this can be utilized as a failsafe because root access can get the PGP keys with a memory dump with relative ease.

 Example: